-Quality Priorities from Quality Account КРІ Status July Update Implementing the station/service quality accreditation programme Supporting 100% of stations/service who volunteer to take part in the programme 6 stations are participating in the Station Accreditation Programme: Brent / Edmonton / Friern Barnet / Oval / Brixton / Croydon Baseline audits have been completed and action plans created.
+Quality Priorities from Quality Account КРІ Status July Update Implementing the station/service quality accreditation programme Supporting 100% of stations/service who volunteer to take part in the programme • 6 stations are participating in the Station Accreditation Programme: Brent / Edmonton / Friern Barnet / Oval / Brixton / Croydon Baseline audits have been completed and action plans created.
 Assessments were due July/August 2021, however due to REAP 4 being implemented in June 2021, all Station Accreditation work has been suspended.
-A plan has been developed for restarting once in REAP 3 and QGAMs have been asked to identify further stations to participate in the programme once it restarts.
+A plan has been developed for re- starting once in REAP 3 and QGAMs have been asked to identify further stations to participate in the programme once it restarts.
 Station Accreditation Frameworks are being developed for R&SA, EOC & IUC.
-Development of the Trust's Culture Diversity and Inclusion (CDI) Strategy CDI Strategy developed and implementation plan deployed. • The People & Culture Directorate will be resetting the cultural transformation priorities at an away day scheduled during the summer.
-Further update will be available in September '21.
-Continue to invest in health and wellbeing of staff, to ensure that they feel supported and are able to do their job and deliver the service.
-Completion of various actions in the implementation plan. • 27 actions in progress 40 actions are completed / or ongoing 9 actions are yet to be started Improvement in score for the 2021 national staff survey questions relating to staff wellbeing • See appendix B for full details of 2020 scores.
+Development of the Trust's Culture Diversity and Inclusion (CDI) Strategy CDI Strategy developed and implementation plan deployed. nd implementation plan priorities at an away day scheduled during the summer.
+Further u Continue to invest in health and wellbeing of staff, to ensure that they feel supported and are able to do their job and deliver the service.
+Completion of various ections in the emplementation plan.
+27 actions in progress 40 actions are completed / or ongoing 9 actions are yet to be started Improvement in score for the 2021 national staff survey questions relating to staff wellbeing See appendix B for full details of 2020 scores.